biggestT/service-intent-string/README.md

 >It is basically a passive data structure holding an abstract description of an action to be performed.
 >[developers.android]

-This is an intent format for multi-app services that can be passed around in e.g an URL query param or fragment.
+This is an intent format for multi-app services that can be passed to an application in e.g an URL query param or fragment and then be parsed into a specific state within that application.

 ## Features
 - URI-component safe, i.e `window.encodeURIComponent(ServiceIntentString) === ServiceIntentString`